fsmk/xmpp/README.md

 - It allows anyone to create an account
 - We have a Let's Encypt certificate for our host
 - encryption is priority
-- Group creation si disabled by default.
-Only admins can create groups.
 - Chats sent from multiple clients syncs on both/all of the devices.

 # Current Admins